GustafEnebog/sheldon/README.md

 <span style="color:#1591ea;font-weight:700;font-size:20px">
-## Hyperlinks (Main)
+Hyperlinks
 </span>

 The Unit content holds Wiki-style hyperlinks that, when the user click on them, takes him to a different unit relating to the topic in the original unit visited.
-These hyperlinks are key in the concept of being able to freely combine and order free standing learning units since the hyperlinks can bridge the gap between.
+These hyperlinks are key in the concept of being able to freely combine and order free standing learning units since the hyperlinks can bridge the gap between units that requires each others content being read before each other (catch-22).

 These hyperlinks are to be created both automatically (when a word in a unit matches exactly the title of another unit) as well as manualy.
 Automatically created hyperlinks should also be possible to remove manually.
-Functionality that would recognise close yet not exact unit title matches (regex) asking the admin if a "non-exact"-huperlink (possibly with another color to mark that it is a "related" and not an exact word hyperlink)
+Functionality that would recognise close, yet not exact unit title, matches (regex) asking the admin if a "non-exact"-hyperlink (possibly with another color to mark that it is a "related" and not an exact word hyperlink)

+Example from Wikipedia:

 <img src="images-for-readme/wiki-style-hyper-link.jpg" width="500" height="auto">